How to Initiate Work

 - Process a request for an interagency agreement or equivalent through your agency's budget or contracting office.
 Other acceptable forms include Military Interdepartmental Purchase Requests (MIPRs), Reimbursable Agreements (RA), and Interagency Purchase Requests.

-- The SOW and funding document constitute an RA.
+- The SOW and funding document constitute an Interagency Agreement.

-Funds on RAs are considered obligated by your agency immediately upon RA approval, regardless of when Volpe receives cash advances or extends the funds.
+Funds on Interagency Agreements are considered obligated by your agency immediately upon agreement approval, regardless of when Volpe receives cash advances or extends the funds.

-Volpe is authorized to perform work for non-federal customers through its Working Capital Fund.
-Non-federal customers include state and local governments, other public authorities, private organizations, and foreign countries.
+Volpe is authorized to perform work for non-federal sponsors through its Working Capital Fund.
+Non-federal sponsors include state and local governments, other public authorities, private organizations, and foreign countries.